-The casino scheme works by funneling the money through gaming.
+The casino scheme works by funneling money through gaming.
 The money is converted to casino chips, which are then played briefly and then converted back into cash.
 The chips may be converted by the launderer or by a person they hire to do the job.

 The cash business scheme is a classic scheme for laundering large amounts of physical cash.
-There are many businesses who handle most of their transactions in cash and allow illicit cash to be inserted among their legitimate business transactions.
+There are many businesses that handle most of their transactions in cash and allow illicit cash to be inserted among their legitimate business transactions.

 Smurfing refers to distributing small amounts of a larger cash amount to a series of partners who then deposit the money in incremental amounts.
 This is used to get around the currency reporting requirements that banks are required to observe in many countries.
 Small amounts that come from many partners are less likely to trigger an automatic report.